 Biology 5455 (University of Utah)

 Students must apply for this course.
-Application must be submitted by email to Dale Clayton (firstname.lastname@example.org) by Tuesday April 3rd and consists of:
+Application must be emailed to email@example.com by Friday April 9th and consists of 2 parts:

 1. Half Page statement explaining why you want to take this course and how you think it will help you in the future.
 (Include your email address).